Hi, this is Junko!

 SEN means a battle.
 This kanji frequently appears in manga and anime.

 It may imply how long the battle between humans and cursed spirits.
-Or it’s the story that Itadori and his fellows put an end to the long-lasting battles against curse.
+Or it’s the story that Itadori and his fellows put an end to the long-lasting battles against the curse.